About the Staff Council

 The Council is divided in half, with one half representing job grades and the other half representing precincts (organizational codes grouped by Vice-Presidential reporting structure).
 Representatives serve a two-year term with elections for grade positions held in odd-numbered years and elections for precinct positions held in even-numbered years.

 The workforce behind the Staff Council is in its permanent and standing committees.
 In addition, the Staff Council appoints staff representatives that serve on University-wide committees.

 Any staff member employed in regular status and has an FTE of at least .50 is eligible to serve on the Staff Council.
-The Staff Council encourages full and equal participation - no staff member is denied full and equal participation for reasons of race, nationality, sex, sexual preference, religion, political belief, age or handicap.
+The Staff Council encourages full and equal participation - no staff member is denied full and equal participation for reasons of race, nationality, sex, sexual orientation, gender identity, religion, political belief, age or disability.
 In addition, all staff, regardless of status or FTE, is allowed to participate in any Staff Council standing committee whether or not he or she is an elected representative on the Council.

 The University of New Mexico has been continuously accredited through the Higher Learning Commission of (HLC) since 1922.
 The HLC accreditation covers all of UNM’s campuses and programs.
 Staff Council believes it is important that our participation in the self-study to be included in this year’s Accreditation Report to the Higher Learning Commission.
 See the Council's full report at the link above.

 The institution’s last comprehensive accreditation review occurred in April 2009, resulting in a full 10-year reaffirmation of accreditation.
 The link to the UNM 2009 Self Study Report, as well as other information regarding accreditation can be found here: http://accreditation.unm.edu